JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   and the limitations of my home network.
 But I find the longer term picture quite engrossing, especially changes and anomalies.
-We can watch the Internet evolve see how it fails, and diagnose failures.
+We can watch the Internet evolve, see how it fails, and diagnose failures.

 As we extend to households across the city,